rubencougil/prometheus-testing/README.md

 However, there are also instances of "false positives."
 The on-call person receives a notification, rushes to their laptop, investigates the issue, only to discover that there was no real problem.
 Nada.
 Sometimes, the alert itself is flawed.
 Since humans write alert rules, they are prone to human errors, and a mistake in the expression can lead to such situations.
 Unfortunately, in many monitoring tools, there is no way to identify these issues in advance.
 This is because these expressions require real data for evaluation, usually obtained from live environments.

 Prometheus addresses this problem with a built-in mechanism.
-It provides a tool called "prom-tool," which allows people to test alert rules before deployment.
+It provides a tool called `promtool` , which allows people to test alert rules before deployment.
 This ensures that what the developer has in mind when writing the rule aligns with its actual behavior.
-The "prom-tool" offers this testing capability among other features.
+The `promtool` offers this testing capability among other features.

 These tests follow a specific syntax but are similar in essence to unit tests in any programming language.
 They assert that the code performs as intended.

 Moreover, you can integrate these tests into a continuous integration (CI) pipeline, so they run whenever someone attempts to modify or create a rule.
 If there is a change in the expression that affects how the rule is evaluated, the test will fail, providing prompt feedback to the developer regarding the impact of the change.

 Implementing this feature will undoubtedly improve your sleep quality.
 Here, we often use the phrase "sleep like a baby" to signify sound sleep.
 However, in my opinion, it's one of the biggest lies in human history.
 Trust me, I recently became a father, and "sleeping like a baby" actually means waking up every 45 minutes, crying loudly due to various unidentified and inexpressible reasons.
-I believe the second biggest lie in history is the remaining minute displayed on washing machine timers.

-We will delve into these details shortly.
+We will dive into these details shortly.
 However, before that, let's provide a brief explanation of how Prometheus works and why it is crucial to understand how alerting rules are evaluated.

 ## 2. Bit of context about Prometheus

 As you may already know, Prometheus has skyrocketed in popularity as a monitoring platform.
 It joined the Cloud Native Computing Foundation (CNCF) back in 2016, proudly claiming the second spot after Kubernetes.
 The moment SoundCloud unleashed its code, the adoption was massive, with everyone embracing Prometheus with open arms.
-And guess what?
 Its effectiveness had already been proven because Prometheus follows in the footsteps of Google's in-house platform, Borgmon.
 They share a multitude of similarities: the pull-based metric gathering mechanism, the nearly identical query language (DSL), and the dedicated Time Series Database (TSDB) for data storage.

-I would say more: Prometheus is now the de-facto standard for monitoring in Kubernetes environments.
+Prometheus is now the de-facto standard for monitoring in Kubernetes environments.
 It has very powerful service discovery implementations that allow developers to easily configure it for scalable deployments.
-Also, it has lots of "exporters" for well-known technologies, providing the ability to export the metrics in the appropriate Prometheus format.
+Also, it has lots of "exporters" for well-known technologies, providing the ability to export the metrics in the appropriate format.

-Prometheus is meant to be easy to install and easy to use.
-Unlike other software platforms that make scalability a convoluted mess of clustering and sharding mechanisms, the Prometheus creators deliberately opted for a different path—it doesn't scale horizontally.

-That means that you can have multiple Prometheus instances but they do not talk to each other.
-They can scrape the same targets and store the metrics in their internal TSDB.
-If you have a Grafana instance to visualize the metrics, you'd have to configure multiple Data Sources that point to each different Prometheus instance (because, hey, there's no such thing as a magical "connect to the cluster" like you might find in RDS or Elasticsearch).

-The way of solving this problem is just to forward the metrics to an external storage platform that will allow horizontal scaling (like Cortex or Thanos).
-Therefore, all the Prometheus instances will send metrics to a centralized place that can be attached as a unique Data Source for Grafana.

-One important thing to take into account is that even if you enable such a mechanism to forward metrics to an external storage, Prometheus will still store the metrics in its internal TSDB (with a retention policy of 15 days or by surpassing a certain size on disk).
-And this is significant because the alerting rules configured in Prometheus rely on data from its internal TSDB.
-That's precisely why alerting rules are crafted with short time windows like 5 minutes, 1 hour, or maybe 24 hours, but rarely beyond that.

 ## 3. How Alerting Rules work